nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

 To create a RelationshipTemplate, the instructions of the [Create own RelationshipTemplate]({% link _docs_use-cases/use-case-transport-create-own-relationshiptemplate.md %}) use case documentation must be followed.
 A RelationshipTemplateContent needs to be specified in the `content` of the payload because the Sender wants to send the Recipient a Request via the RelationshipTemplate.
-In the payload example below, the [Request whose validity we have already checked](#check-the-requests-validity) is contained both within the `onNewRelationship` property and within the `onExistingRelationship` property of the [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent).
+In the payload example below, the [Request whose validity was already checked](#check-the-requests-validity) is contained both within the `onNewRelationship` property and within the `onExistingRelationship` property of the [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent).

 ```jsonc
 {